ssj-ali/pdfextract/README.md

-*This is not the final version of the application

 ## Prerequisite
 **Note: The below steps are only required if you want to extract data from scanned pdf.
 If there are only vector PDFs no need to do the following steps**